 At the National Student Leadership Conference on National Intelligence & Homeland Security, you will have the opportunity to experience what it’s like to sit on the National Security Council, facing the tough decisions that protect our country.
+You’ll meet with leading policy experts from the Departments of Defense, State, Homeland Security and others to gain insights into the steps that are taken to protect our country.

 National Security Council Simulation